Demonstration of quantum projective simulation on a single-photon-based quantum computer: Results

-\emph{Results. } When running the experiments to train the agent, the following pipeline is used at each stage: first, the experiments are run on the ideal simulator, then the training is repeated on the noisy simulator, and finally on the real hardware.
+When running the experiments to train the agent, the following pipeline is used at each stage: first, the experiments are run on the ideal simulator, then the training is repeated on the noisy simulator, and finally on the real hardware.
 The tuning of the hyperparameters of the optimizers is done in the first two stages of the pipeline.
 The ideal simulator is used for a wide search in the hyperparameter space and then a narrower set of possibilities is explored on the noisy simulator.
 Once the optimal set of hyperparameters is chosen, the training is performed again with the ideal simulator to allow for better comparison between backends.
 This procedure is chosen to ensure successful training when running on the hardware.

-The final probability distribution after stage 1 training is shown in Tab. \ref{tab:mid_lay}, already encoded in the values of the observables.
-We report the results for the three backends; those relative to \emph{hardware} experiments have an associated error bar, which is discussed in the Supplemental Material \cite{SM_C}.
+The final probability distribution after stage 1 training is shown in Tab. \ref{tab:mid_lay} (a), already encoded in the values of the observables.
+We report the results for the three backends; those relative to \emph{hardware} experiments have an associated error bar, which is discussed in Appendix C \cite{A_C}.
+The evolution of the probabilities for the observable \emph{color} of percept 0 is shown in Fig. \ref{fig:p_0}.
 As expected, at the end of training, given a percept, the agent can select the correct color in half of the cases and the correct shape in the other half of the cases.
 The final \emph{hardware} output probabilities are slightly worse compared to the other backends, however, taking into account the uncertainty associated, they are still compatible with the expected ones.

+Table \ref{tab:mid_lay} (b) shows the final probability distribution after stage 2 of the learning task, already taking into account the postselection on the first two modes of the circuit and the encoding of the optical modes into “no"/“yes" possible answers.
+As mentioned above, the goal here is to correctly answer the query \emph{is the percept both blue and a square?}.
+Once trained, the agent achieves the correct behavior by giving a positive answer only for the \emph{blue-square} percept and a negative answer in the other cases.
+This happens for all backends, although results closer to the target distribution are achieved in the ideal simulator case, as expected.

 Next, we aim to apply the knowledge acquired in stage 1 to accurately respond to the query \emph{is the percept both blue and a square?} At each step of the training for this stage, we compute the accuracy of the agent solving the task as follows: